PrefectHQ/prefect/docs/guides/deployment/storage-guide.md

     Bitbucket docs on PATs are here: https://confluence.atlassian.com/bitbucketserver072/personal-access-tokens-1005335924.html and SSH keys are here: https://confluence.atlassian.com/bitbucketserver072/ssh-access-keys-for-system-use-1008045886.html.

-    TK link to Taylor's guide, or Taylor fold in here

 Does your worker need to have the same authentication as your git repo?